phoenixframework/phoenix/guides/howto/file_uploads.md

 plug Plug.Static, at: "/uploads", from: "/media"
 ```

 The uploaded file can now be accessed from your browsers using a path such as "/uploads/1-profile.jpg".
-In practice, there are other concerns you want to handle when uploading files, such validating extensions, encoding names and so on.
+In practice, there are other concerns you want to handle when uploading files, such validating extensions, encoding names, and so on.
 Many times, using a library that already handles such cases, is prefered.

 Finally, notice that when there is no data from the `file` input, we get neither the "photo" key nor a `Plug.Upload` struct.
-Here are the `user_params` from the log.
+Here are the `product_params` from the log.

 ```elixir
 %{"bio" => "Guitarist", "email" => "dweezil@example.com", "name" => "Dweezil Zappa", "number_of_pets" => "3"}